minio/sio/README.md

 ## Current status

-This project is under development and things likely change.
-Do not use this library except for research or development reasons.
+This project is under development and things are likely to change.
+Do not use this library except for research or development purposes.

 ## Applications